jamtur01/puppet-newrelic/README.md

 3. Update the `api_key` variable in the `newrelic.yaml` file with your New Relic API key.

+        ---
+        :api_key: 'abc123'

+4. Add a list of your hosts to newrelic.yaml and match each host to the New Relic application deployed on it.
+Currently this is ugly and only supports one application per host.
+Anyone with ideas on how to do it better is welcomed. :)

+        ---
+        :api_key: 'c5f20bcc943170f283d610f8605ec8059640c8f167cbefe'
+        :hosts:
+          - {host: 'hostname', key: 'key'}
+          - {host: 'hostname2', key: 'key'}

-4. Copy `newrelic.yaml` to `/etc/puppet`.
+5. Copy `newrelic.yaml` to `/etc/puppet`.

-5. Enable pluginsync and reports on your master and clients in `puppet.conf`
+6. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]
         report = true